Live Home 3D Workspace

-The 2D Elevation view displays the side view of walls and roofs.
-It is intended to work with openings, niches and wall panels, and also to export and print elevations.
+The 2D Elevation view displays the side view on walls and roofs.
+It is used to work with openings, niches and wall panels, and also to export and print elevations.

 The functionality described in this section is only available in the Pro edition.